oracle/terraform-provider-oci/website/docs/d/objectstorage_object_lifecycle_policy.html.markdown

 			\           Escapes the following character
 			*           Matches any string of characters. ?
 Matches any single character . [...]
 Matches a group of characters.
 A group of characters can be: A set of characters, for example: [Zafg9@].
 This matches any character in the brackets.
 A range of characters, for example: [a-z].
 This matches any character in the range. [a-f] is equivalent to [abcdef].
 For character ranges only the CHARACTER-CHARACTER pattern is supported. [ab-yz] is not valid [a-mn-z] is not valid Character ranges can not start with ^ or : To include a '-' in the range, make it the first or last character.
 		* `inclusion_prefixes` - An array of object name prefixes that the rule will apply to.
 An empty array means to include all objects.
+	* `target` - The target of the object lifecycle policy rule.
+The values of target can be either "objects" or "multipart-uploads".
+This field when declared as "objects" is used to specify archive or delete rule for objects.
+This field when declared as "multipart-uploads" is used to specify the abort (only) rule for uncommitted multipart-uploads.
 	* `time_amount` - Specifies the age of objects to apply the rule to.
 The timeAmount is interpreted in units defined by the timeUnit parameter, and is calculated in relation to each object's Last-Modified time.
 	* `time_unit` - The unit that should be used to interpret timeAmount.
 Days are defined as starting and ending at midnight UTC.
 Years are defined as 365.2425 days long and likewise round up to the next midnight UTC.
 * `time_created` - The date and time the object lifecycle policy was created, as described in [RFC 3339](https://tools.ietf.org/html/rfc3339).